 Rise Coffee Box

 - Available from Rise Coffee Box (from £9.99)

 If you’re bored with standard serves, this handpicked selection sent in eco-friendly boxes from independent roasters across the UK is for you.
 As a tasty bonus, you’ll also receive some treats as well as your monthly brew, from fruity teas to snacking nuts or vegan chocolate bars.
 Your coffee also comes with handy brewing tips, recipes to help you get the most from every bag and stories from the roasters themselves.
 All the partners source their beans sustainably, pay fair wages and the delivery box is recyclable.
 We love the variety and the addition of a surprise bite to enjoy with our morning cuppa.

 Frequency: 2 x 227-250g bags weekly, fortnightly, bi-monthly, monthly

 Available grinds: whole bean, capsule, cafetiere, aeropress, espresso, whole bean

-This independent Birmingham-based roaster sources beans from all over the world for its cafe and subscription service.
+This independent Birmingham-based roaster sources beans from all over the world for its cafe and subscription service in the UK.
 It also prides itself on relationships with farmers and cooperatives that support sustainable growth, ethical trading and pricing.
 No intimidating coffee jargon here, just a selection of premium beans, roasted to order in its coffee shop.
 Founders, Brummie-born Ameeta and Nathan Retzer, originally from Chicago, want everyone to feel as welcome in their cafe as they would in their own living room.
 Sample aromatic and creamy Salvadorian beans or a medium-roasted Kenyan bean with notes of vanilla and tropical fruits.
 Simply select a filter, espresso or whole bean subscription and wait for interesting single origin coffee to drop onto your doormat.